Skip to Content

 Is Fixing up a House Worth It?

 When asking if a fixer-upper is a good deal or not, begin by looking at comparable homes in the same neighborhood.
 Find homes that match the amenities, square footage, and other specifications you will achieve AFTER renovations to your fixer-upper is complete.
-Keep in mind that landscaping will likely improve the curb appeal price, but it plays no role in the appraisal.
-So even if you spend $100,000 on a hand-stacked boulder wall it won’t add a penny’s worth of value in the eyes of an appraiser.
+Keep in mind that landscaping will likely improve the curb appeal, but it doesn’t necessarily play a role in the appraised value.
+So while that $20,000 hand-stacked boulder wall may increase curb appeal, it may not directly impact the value of the home.
+The monetary amount added to the appraised value is not always equivalent to the cost of the project.

 Buying a Fixer-Upper to Live In

 Renovating your first home sounds like an exciting opportunity, and it can be.
-But fair warning, it can also be a disaster if you jump in unprepared.
-That’s not even considering the mess, noise and inconvenience of living in a construction zone.
+But fair warning, it can also be a disaster if you jump in unprepared; the mess, noise and inconvenience of living in a construction zone is not exactly what most people dream of.
+Not to mention unexpected costs surfacing if you cut open that wall and something is lurking beneath the surface.

-Be honest with yourself about which projects need to be done, the timelines, and your capabilities.
+You should first consider whether the projects are needed vs. desired; be honest with yourself about which projects need to be done for you to live in the home, the timelines, and your capabilities.
 There’s a big difference between seeing something on HGTV or YouTube and doing it yourself.
 No two projects are alike and you’ll need to be able to account for your particular situation.

-You won’t always need to hire professionals.
-In fact, it’s a great idea to develop your own handyperson skills.
+If you are doing a standard, non-renovation loan you won’t always need to hire professionals.
+In fact, it’s a great opportunity to develop your own handyperson skills.
 That said, don’t push beyond your comfort level.
-When in doubt, go with a pro.
+When in doubt, contact a professional or contractor.
+If you suspect a project could be outside of your expertise, it is great to have a professional or contractor come out to inspect the project prior to finalizing your offer on the home.

 On top of having the right knowledge, you’ll also need the proper tools.
 Don’t plan on laying an oak hardwood floor using a traditional claw hammer.
 Be sure you account for tool purchases or rental fees as part of your estimating process.

 There are also permits that need to be pulled for many projects.
-Trying to avoid permit fees might save you a little cash upfront, but it can also backfire when you attempt to sell the house, or worse, cause a fire while you are living in the house.
-You should also realize that some work may make your home uninhabitable for a period of time.
+Trying to avoid permit fees might save you a little cash upfront, but it can also backfire when you attempt to sell the house, or worse, it could even cause a fire.
+You should also realize that some work may make your home uninhabitable for a period of time, this is important to consider the cost and hassle of.

-What Kind of Loan Do I Need for a Fixer-Upper?
+What Kind of Loan Do I Need To Finance the Home Improvements?

-Finding the right home loan program is always an important step for a first-time homebuyer.
-When you identify the right program, you can save thousands of dollars.
+Finding the right home loan program is always an important step for any homebuyer.
+When your loan officer identifies the right program for you, it can be a real money saver.
 And guess what, there are loan programs designed especially for fixer-uppers.

 Loans tied to renovations and updates come with more strings attached.
 Before signing any loan papers, work with a personal loan officer to understand all the requirements.
 Just as you did when comparing the cost of the home with the cost of renovations, you’ll want to compare the financial ramifications of various loan programs.

-Should you need it, a renovation loan can often be used to cover mortgage payments if you need to live elsewhere during the work.
-Plus, there are often extra funds available to account for cost overruns which are typical during a renovation project.
+Should you need it, a renovation loan can often be used to cover mortgage payments if you need to live elsewhere while the work is being done.
+Plus, there are often extra funds available to account for cost overruns which happen often during a renovation project.

-Here are common renovation loans for first-time homebuyers.
+Here are common renovation loans for homebuyers and current homeowners:

 Borrowing Tips on Buying a Fixer-Upper